ebyildiz/major_power_outages/README.md

 I ended up with the columns I showed above with a number of 19 features available for me to use in the model.
 Of course, I'm not going to be using all of them to prevent overfitting.
 But I want to start by experimenting with some of them to see how they perform but also make sense when predicting the demand loss.

-I also want to mention the fact that demand loss column has 700 missing values, meaning that I will have to drop the half of the dataset, which will inevitably affet the performance of my model.
+I also want to mention the fact that demand loss column has 700 missing values, meaning that I will have to drop the half of the dataset, which will inevitably affect the performance of my model.
+Because of this, I used a split of 0.9 to 0.1 training-testing data.
+I know this has short-comings like overfitting the training data.
+However, otherwise the model won't have enough data to train with, therefore, won't be able to predict the testing data well enough.

 ### Baseline Model

+I decided to include almost all the columns from above because I think they have meaningful correlations with the demand loss variable.
+We can see in my previous graphs that demand loss had a clear relationship with cause category, state, and month columns.

+#### Why Are these features valuable?

++ Urban areas with high population density might have different demand patterns and vulnerability to outages compared to rural areas.
+High population density could lead to higher demand and potentially greater demand loss during an outage.
+So I decided to include population density for rural, urban and uc.

++ The North American Electric Reliability Corporation (NERC) regions have different grid infrastructures, regulatory environments, and susceptibility to different types of outages.
+Regional differences can impact the severity and duration of outages, and hence the demand loss.

++ Climate affects both the frequency of outages (e.g., more storms in certain climates) and the demand patterns (e.g., higher demand in hot climates due to air conditioning).
+Climate can thus be a crucial factor in predicting demand loss.

++ The amount of electricity sold to residential customers can indicate the level of residential demand.
+Higher residential sales might correlate with higher potential demand loss during outages affecting residential areas.
+Commercial sales indicate the electricity consumption by businesses.
+Outages in commercial areas can result in significant demand loss, especially during business hours.
+Industrial sales also represents electricity consumption by manufacturing and other industrial activities.
+Outages in industrial areas can lead to substantial demand loss, particularly if the industry is energy-intensive.
+Total electricity sales give an overall picture of electricity demand.
+High total sales could mean greater potential for demand loss during outages, as there’s more consumption that can be disrupted.

 I tried a lot of things before I came up with this baseline model.
 I tried using Linear Regression starting with the columns `u.s._state`, `cause.category`, `year`, `month`, and some other columns.
 But it ended up with terrible R^2 scores for the test set.
 Then, I decided to use the Random Forest Regressor with additional columns:
-`nerc.region`, `climate.category`, `customers.affected`, `total.sales`, `outage.start`.
+`nerc.region`, `climate.category`, `customers.affected`, `total.sales`, `res.sales`, `com.sales`, `ind.sales`, `outage.start`.
 Additionally, I added an extra column from the `outage.start` column I created called `outage_period_of_day` which indicates whether the outage started in the morning, afternoon, or night.
 I wanted to add this column because I assumed that probably most outages occur at night, and this might cause the demand loss to be higher when an outage started at night.

-I also used a split of 0.75 for training data and 0.25 for testing data.

 | Categorical Value | Columns |
 ------|-------|